gbdixg/PSMDE/README.md

 ## EXAMPLE 4

-The following example queries a Microsoft URI for the version of Defender for Endpoint
+The following example queries a Microsoft URI for the latest available version of Defender for Endpoint

 ```PowerShell
 Get-PSMDELatestVersion